 Rocky Mountain Children’s Health Foundation – Est. 2008

-Throughout the year, Rocky Mountain Children’s Health Foundation provides direct assistance to more than 5,000 pediatric patients and their families in need.
-Thousands of babies in neonatal intensive care units (NICUs) will receive precious donor human milk, children with serious medical conditions will be matched with loving companion dogs, nurses and medical support staff will participate in training and service missions and thousands of dollars will be awarded to organizations who share our mission.
+Throughout the year, Rocky Mountain Children’s Health Foundation provides direct assistance to more than 6,500 pediatric patients and their families in need.
+Thousands of babies in neonatal intensive care units (NICUs) will receive precious donor human milk, children with serious medical conditions will be matched with loving companion dogs, families will receive non-financial support in difficult times and new families across Colorado will be provided with free education to give their babies the best start in life.

 We are committed to improving the overall health of children and provide an avenue for community support by offering a variety of services rooted in four major areas:

 - Patient & Family Assistance provides direct support to patients and families to help cover critical non-medical costs such as gas and grocery cards, taxi vouchers, social worker and emergency assistance grants to families in need of assistance.

 - The Stink Bug Project supports families who have a child diagnosed with a serious medical condition.
 The Stink Bug Project matches well-trained, loving companion dogs with families throughout the Rocky Mountain region.

 - Mothers’ Milk Bank is a nonprofit milk bank and adheres to the strict guidelines of the Human Milk Banking Association of North America (HMBANA).
 Mothers’ Milk Bank collects, tests, processes and provides donor human milk to fragile babies across the country.

 We also provide support: